casper-network/docs-archive/economics/transaction-fees.rst

 Flexible Payments
 ~~~~~~~~~~~~~~~~~

-A major feature of Highway is the ability to implement arbitrary payment logic with :ref:`payment codes <execution-semantics-payment>`.
+A major feature of Casper is the ability to implement arbitrary payment logic with :ref:`payment codes <execution-semantics-payment>`.
 This has a number of advantages:

 - It enables dapp maintainers to pay for the transactions of their users without additional complexity, greatly improving the onboarding of new users.
 - It allows the platform to support all kinds of payment schemes that future businesses might want to adapt.
 - It makes it possible to have multiple parties pay for a transaction, or contracts that pay for their own transactions.

-Payment codes render Highway future-proof, that is, its economic layer has enough room for every possibility that one can imagine.
+Flexible payment code render Casper future-proof, that is, its economic layer has enough room for every possibility that one can imagine.